mkdobbin/Java_Fundamentals/README.md

 # Java_Fundamentals

-Repository contains projects and code from Coursera specialization completed in 2021.
+Repository contains projects and code from Coursera specialization in progress 2021.

 Topics covered include:
   1. Programming Foundations with JavaScript, HTML and CSS